Denise Coffey

 Denise Dorothy Coffey (12 December 1936 – 24 March 2022) was an English actress, comedian, director and playwright.

 Early life

-Coffey was born in Aldershot in 1936, the only child of Dorothy (née Malcolm), and her husband, Denis Coffey, an Irishman from Cork and a squadron leader in the Royal Air Force.
+Coffey was born in Aldershot on 12 December 1936, the only child of Dorothy (née Malcolm), and her husband, Denis Coffey, an Irishman from Cork and a squadron leader in the Royal Air Force.
 Coffey was born three months prematurely, weighing just two pounds.
 She suffered with bronchitis for much of her life.
 The family moved frequently during the Second World War, though eventually settled in Inverkeithing in Fife, and later in Milesmark outside Dunfermline.
 She attended Dunfermline High School, and growing up was a big fan of George Bernard Shaw, who influenced her later writing.